Wondrfish/Wondrfish/README.md

   **E-commerce for Streamers** – Live aderisment platform for streamers doordash for ads

- **STONKS** – Learn stocks and ETF's With social Media/ Tic Tok - For local/classroom enviroments
+ **STONKS 2.0** – Learn stocks and ETF's With Steam web Api - For local/classroom enviroments

 ---